giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 / Accept-Ranges: bytes ...
 ```

-The `curl` request it's routed through the AWS load balancer to the ingress controller, which then forwards the request to the `hello-world` service.
+The `curl` request is routed through the AWS load balancer to the ingress controller, which then forwards the request to the `hello-world` service.

 ## Step 4: Deleting the hello-world app and ingress-nginx controller